tiagomota79/tiagomota79/README.md

 <img src="https://media-exp1.licdn.com/dms/image/C512DAQFIV6TquAMh5A/profile-treasury-image-shrink_1280_1280/0?e=1596571200&v=beta&t=zA5bWiA0rC3DFv8wGt4GZGWKOSHLsu2w7yr8Ki6q5M8" alt="Adventure Game" width="350px">

 A fun little game created in vanilla Javascript as part of a class project.
-[You can play it here!](https://tiagomota79.github.io/adventure-game/) On top of the code, I designed some of the assed - though most are from public available libraries.
+[You can play it here!](https://tiagomota79.github.io/adventure-game/) On top of the code, I designed some of the assets - though most are from public available libraries.
 [Check the repo here.](https://github.com/tiagomota79/adventure-game)

 **Thrifty Movies**